joshbegley/nyt-latest/README.md

 `Aston Martin's problems are clear, even if F1's 2026 pecking order remains foggy.
 Here are the main takeaways from Day 1`\
 https://nytimes.com/athletic/7055370/2026/02/18/f1-preseason-testing-takeaways-lewis-hamiiton-aston-martin/

-**Canada hangs on to defeat Czech Republic, reach Olympic men’s hockey semifinals**\
+**Canada defeats Czech Republic in overtime to reach Olympic men’s hockey semifinals**\
 `The Canadians will play for an Olympic medal after hanging on to defeat the Czech Republic in overtime on Wednesday.`\
 https://nytimes.com/athletic/7055110/2026/02/18/canada-olympics-mens-hockey-czechia-quarterfinals/